Tomas Brolin: Crystal Palace

 On 16 November 1997, Steve Coppell, the manager of struggling Crystal Palace, offered Brolin a two-week trial.
 Palace had been playing a friendly in Sweden, and Coppell was hoping to finalize the two-week trial while he was there.
 At the time, Brolin was training with Hammarby IF in Stockholm.

 The trial began on 5 January 1998.
 With a player shortage, Brolin was asked by Coppell to play for the club in a league match.
 Brolin was registered as a player for the club and allocated the number 12 jersey.
 He played in the home league match against Everton on 10 January, and netted a ball in the 72nd minute only to see the referee rule it out for offside.
 The club lost 3–1 but Brolin, whose trial ended on 16 January, was handed a contract until the end of the season.

-In his third game, Brolin came up against his old club Leeds.
+In his third game, Brolin came up against his old club Leeds United.
 Brolin was still overweight, but managed to get a starting place in the team.
 After five minutes, however, he had to come off after a collision with Bruno Ribeiro, which left him dazed and needing stitches to a head wound.
 While he was receiving treatment, Leeds scored.
 Brolin, determined to upset his former team, returned to the field six minutes later, but Palace were unable to beat Leeds.

 Brolin went on to play 12 more times for Palace, mostly as a striker due to the London club's shortage of players up-front.
 On 13 March 1998, the club lost to Chelsea 6–2.
 Crystal Palace had been procured by Mark Goldberg who decided Steve Coppell should step down as manager and player Attilio Lombardo would take over as player-manager.
 Despite it being widely reported that Brolin was to be his assistant coach, Palace chairman Goldberg insisted that the fluent Italian and English speaking Brolin was merely Lombardo's interpreter.

 Brolin's last competitive game came in the 3–0 defeat to Manchester United on 27 April 1998.
 He was substituted for Jamie Fullarton after 68 minutes.
 Brolin was unable to recapture his form or fitness failing to score in 15 appearances.
 Palace were relegated from the Premier League and on 14 May 1998, he was released from the London club and returned to Sweden to think about his prospects.

-In 2007 he was voted the second worst player in England's top division since 1970.

 Retirement

-On 12 August 1998, the player announced his retirement from the game and made his last appearance on 29 August 1998 in the last 15 minutes for Hudiksvalls A.B.K. against Kiruna FF, as a goalkeeper.
+On 12 August 1998, Brolin announced his retirement from the game and made his last appearance on 29 August 1998 in the last 15 minutes for Hudiksvalls A.B.K. against Kiruna FF, as a goalkeeper.